irmakerkol/Data-Scientist-Technical-Assessment/README.md

-# Papcorns Data Scientist Technical Assessment
+# Data Scientist Technical Assessment

-Welcome to Papcorns' Data Scientist technical assessment!
+Welcome to Data Scientist technical assessment!
 This task is designed to evaluate your skills in data analysis, SQL, Python, and machine learning.

 ## Dataset Description